Ukrainian diaspora in the U.S. grieves, pleads for peace as conflict escalates in their homeland

 “It’s almost like it could be any moment that you wake up, and you find out that your home country does not exist anymore,” said Marianna Klochko, the president of the Ukrainian Cultural Association of Central Ohio.
 “That’s the level of fear we’re facing and it’s a surreal experience.”

 Throughout her life, Klochko, 47, has witnessed different iterations of Ukraine’s history.
 She was born in the Soviet era, grew up amid the Iron Curtain’s fall and left Ukraine as it developed into an independent democracy.
-The last two decades of escalating tensions with Russia are ones she has witnessed from afar — and that by itself brings its own distinctive type of pain, she said.
+The past two decades of escalating tensions with Russia are ones she has witnessed from afar — and that by itself brings its own distinctive type of pain, she said.

 Most days, it’s like having her body in the U.S. but her heart and head firmly planted some 5,000 miles away.